gordcurrie/tinygo_pico/README.md

 TinyGo installed and configured - https://tinygo.org/getting-started/install/

-If comfortable using Vim and [direnv](https://direnv.net/) for development install and use [TinyHelper](https://github.com/gordcurrie/tinyhelper) for configuring environment variables for easy used.
+If comfortable using Vim and [direnv](https://direnv.net/) for development install and use [TinyHelper](https://github.com/gordcurrie/tinyhelper) for configuring environment variables for easy use.

 Otherwise https://tinygo.org/docs/guides/ide-integration/